 needed to account for various types of signal loss in spectroscopic data.

-implemented yet.
-For NIRSpec, this correction accounts for losses
+For NIRSpec, this correction accounts aperture losses as well as losses

-in the optical system due to light being scattered outside the grating, and
+in the optical system due to light being scattered outside the grating.

-The correction is applicable to NIRSpec IFU, MSA, and FIXEDSLIT exposure types, to NIRISS SOSS data, and to MIRI LRS and MRS data, although the MIRI correction has not been implemented yet.
+The correction is applicable to MIRI LRS fixed-slit, NIRSpec IFU, MSA, and FIXEDSLIT, and NIRISS SOSS data.
 The description of how the NIRSpec reference files were created and how they are to be applied to NIRSpec data is given in ESA-JWST-SCI-NRS-TN-2016-004 (P. Ferruit: The correction of path losses for uniform and point sources).
 The NIRISS algorithm was provided by Kevin Volk.

 This step calculates a 1-D correction array as a function of wavelength by interpolating in the pathloss reference file cube at the position of a point source target.
 It creates 2 pairs of 1-D arrays, a wavelength array (calculated from the WCS applied to the index of the plane in the wavelength direction) and a pathloss correction array calculated by interpolating each plane of the pathloss cube at the position of the source (which is taken from the datamodel).
 Pairs of these arrays are computed for both point source and uniform source data types.
 For the uniform source pathloss calculation, there is no dependence on position in the aperture/slit.